Artorp/Profilio/README.md

 ## Prerequisites

 This program requires Java 8, make sure you have the latest version installed.
-To avoid bloatware from the official page, Windows users are urged to download a Java installer from https://ninite.com/java8/
+To avoid bloatware from the official page, Windows users are adviced to download a Java installer from https://ninite.com/java8/

 ### Linux